open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 `_total` appended to their names when they are mapped to Prometheus, which would lead to `_count_total`.

+#### Do not use `total`

+Counters have `_total` appended to their names when they are mapped to Prometheus, which would lead to `_total_total`.
+The reason that the Prometheus mapping cannot suppress adding the duplicate `_total` is because then the mapping wouldn't be bidirectional.

+UpDownCounters should not use `_total` either because then they will look like monotonic sums in Prometheus.

 ## General Metric Semantic Conventions

 **Status**: [Mixed](../../document-status.md)